 I certainly hear no trace of what Brad Morrical calls "thin-sounding" orchestral strings in his Positive Feedback review of the RTP3D.
 Tchaikovsky's Serenade for Strings (South German Radio Orchestra) on LP sounds very lush and "bloomy" through the RTP3 in my system, even though this is a digital recording - as does the analogue Karajan/Berlin Philharmonic Berg Lyric Suite.

 One thing I have noticed with longer listening is that the RTP3 definitely needs to be on for an hour or so to sound good.
 For the first half hour or so the bass sounds weak and the midrange is quite muddled.
-Allen says he leaves his own RTP3 on all the time, and indeed told me that it need to be on for twenty-four hours before it sounds its best.
-The RTP3 consumes fifty watts or so, so I don't feel I can justify leaving mine on continually at the moment, given that I tend to do most of my listening last thing at night, but I do compromise as far as switching it on when I get home from work so it's nice and warm for when I listen later.
+Allen says he leaves his own RTP3 on all the time, and told me that it need to be on for twenty-four hours before it sounds its best - I have experimented with leaving it on for a day, and it does indeed seem to have an improved ease and clarity.
+The RTP3, however, consumes fifty watts or so, so I don't feel I can justify leaving mine on continually at the moment, given that I tend to do most of my listening last thing at night.
+My compromise is to switch it on when I get home from work so it's nice and warm for when I start listening to music a couple of hours later.
 I have no idea what might be changing during the warm-up time that should give such an obvious apparent change in frequency response!